Terms

 Reference life cycle

 A construction product’s service life known under certain conditions.
-This provides a reference of conditions for
+This provides a reference of conditions for use that can serve as a basis for estimating the service life under other use conditions.

 Renewable energy